 |Nov.
 11 Sun.||Field visits and idea exchange with local entrepreneurs in Iwate. (e.g. a local entrepreneur incubator and brewery

 Tour local communities.

 |Nov.
 12 Mon.||Depart Iwate for Tokyo in the morning.
 Arrive in Tokyo in the afternoon.|

 *Interpretation between Japanese and English is available during the trip.

-During your visit to Japan, you will:
+During your visit to Tohoku, you will:

-◆ Learn about the ongoing restoration process from the triple disasters of earthquake, tsunami, and nuclear incidents, and the social/nonprofit sector in Japan.
+◆ Learn about the ongoing restoration process from the triple disasters of the earthquake, tsunami, and nuclear incidents, and the social/nonprofit sector in Japan.

 ◆ Meet with a diverse group of people across different sectors (nonprofit, business, and public) from Japan and the U.S.